 Welcome to the Ultimate Vanlife Complete Solar Kit we’ve put together which includes only the necessary parts and pieces from Inergy.
 You’ve probably heard about Inergy already, and if not you can learn more about their new portable and lightweight solar generator here.
 Inergy has 3 standard kit options, none of which are necessarily right for the first time #vanlifer.
 We have put together a van life kit that will power all the essentials.
 Recharge all your camera’s, phones, laptops and extra battery packs; run a fridge, fan or even power tools.

 Of course, you can always build your own DIY solar set up, and if you have the knowledge, skills and tools, we encourage you to do so!
-We sell DIY solar kits for this purpose which you can learn about here.
+We sell DIY solar kits for this purpose.
 We also sell individual parts and pieces if you know what you need.
 However, we know that not all customers are interested in this option.
 There are many of us who simply want to order a kit that they can put in their van and be ready to go.
 If this is something you’re looking for, this is the article for you.